Kk509/ci-cd-jenkins/README.md

 | **5.
 Deploy to Staging** | Deploy the application to a staging environment for testing. | AWS EC2 instance (via Ansible or SSH) |
 | **6.
 Integration Tests on Staging** | Perform end-to-end and integration testing in a production-like environment. | Selenium |
 | **7.
 Deploy to Production** | Deploy the verified application to the production environment. | AWS EC2 instance (via Ansible or SSH) |

+---

+This README serves as the documentation for setting up and understanding the pipeline design in Jenkins.